Hiswe/hiswe.github.io/source/_drafts/11-parcel-with-vue.md

 };
 ```

+That's it.

+I hope you're not afraid of the void 🌑.

 ## Main use

 Just specify a main file (either HTML, JS or CSS) and it will crawl all the dependencies and bundle them.